tangentsoft/pidp8i/README.md

 `pidp8i-test` program.
 It will be in the `PATH` after installing the software.

+This program cannot run while the PiDP-8/I simulator is running in the background.
+Therefore, before running it, say:

+        $ sudo systemctl stop pidp8i

-(You may have to log out and back in for this to work, since the installation script modifies your normal user's `PATH` since the normal installation prefix is not in the stock Raspbian user `PATH`.)
+You may have to log out and back in for this to work, since the installation script modifies your normal user's `PATH` since the normal installation prefix is not in the stock Raspbian user `PATH`.

 See [`README-test.md`][rmt] for more details.